WowLabz/Open-Grants-Program/applications/dot_marketplace-Phase3.md

 ### **Team's experience**

 Dot Marketplace is being built by the team at Wow Labz.
 Wow Labz is one of India's leading turnkey product development companies.
-Socialli Protocol has been conceptualized and is being produced by the team at Wow Labz.
+The team is also building Socialli - an interoperable metaverse protocol on Polkadot.
+Additionally the team at Wow Labz has built [Polkadot India](https://www.polkadotindia.org/) - a 15,000+ community of polkadot enthusiasts predominantly from the Indian region.
 The team has previously built a decentralized storage protocol called Lake Network - [https://lakenetwork.io/](https://lakenetwork.io/) in addition to multiple dApps on Ethereum, Stellar, EOS, and Hyperledger.

-A list of centralized apps published can be found [here](https://www.wowlabz.com/work/).
+A list of centralized and decentralised apps published can be found [here](https://www.wowlabz.com/work/).

 ### **Team Code Repos**